 Contact forms and emails

 Cookies are small datasets which are automatically stored in your browser.
 They can be used to record information about your visits to this website, such as the preference settings you have made.

 Third party content

 All social share buttons used on our pages are stored on our own web server.
 When you click a social share button, you will be redirected to the respective social network.

 Web conferencing provides a means of direct communication between two or more participants.
 Usually, both audio and video are transmitted.
 Among others, we use web conferencing for online meetings, demos, and webinars.

 For the web conferences organized by us, we use Webex Meetings from the American provider Cisco.
-The web conference is hosted on our own Webex server, it is not transmitted to Cisco.
+The web conference is hosted on our own Webex server.
 You may have to install a Webex software (browser plug-in or app) on your device, which is provided via a link.
 You can remove the software after the session.

-Before and during the session, the following data from you will be processed: email address, name, address of your device, telephone number (optional) and other technical details, as well as all content shared by you such as your camera image, audio, screen content, chat contributions and documents.
+Before and during the web conference, the following data from you will be processed: email address, name, network address of your device, telephone number (optional) and other technical details, as well as all content shared by you such as your camera image, audio, screen content, chat contributions and documents.

 We do not record web conferences.
 A corresponding function is deactivated for all participants.

 The exercise of your rights is free of charge.
 Please note that we may ask you for a proper identification.